Thomas Robert Bugeaud: Atrocities

+The cumulative effect of raids that targeted the agrarian economy of rural Algeria caused widespread famine and it was as much this combined with the leverage gained from taking prisoners that forced tribes to make peace.

+A less common occurrence was a policy of 'enfumades' where fires would be lit at the entrance to caves into which Algerians had retreated.
+The massacre of the Ouled Riah tribe in late 1842 killed some 800 members of the tribe indiscriminately.
+War Minister Marshal Soult attempted to cover up the case but despite that it was leaked to the press and widely condemned in France.

+But under Bugeaud the practice continued infrequently with military officers claiming caves represented the final citadel of tribes.
+These aspects of his campaign clash sharply with his own writings that painted the French conquest of Algeria as a civilising mission.

+Marina Miron's analysis of Bugeaud as a counter insurgency commander was one on the extreme violent side of the scale, in comparison to other approaches taken by other commanders in similar situations at different points in history.
+Miron notes Bugeaud was able to adapt to local conditions and methods of war, use coercive force (though extremely) and institute controls upon population movement as well as building local infrastructure - all of the hallmarks of modern counter-insurgency doctrines (although in different proportions).

 Later life

-In 1848, Bugeaud was in Paris during the revolution, but his orders prevented him from acting effectively to suppress it.
+In 1848, Bugeaud was in Paris during the revolution of 1848, but his orders prevented him from acting effectively to suppress it.
 He was asked, but eventually refused, to be a candidate for the presidency in opposition to Louis Napoleon.
 His last public service was the command of the army of the Alps, formed in 1848–1849 to observe events in Italy.
 He died in Paris in 1849.

 Bugeaud's writings were numerous, including his Œuvres militaires, collected by Weil (Paris, 1883), many official reports on Algeria and the war there, and some works on economics and political science.
 See: Comte d'Ideville, Le Maréchal Bugeaud (Paris, 1881–1882).

-Bugeaud's innovations and writings continued to be influential among French military leaders engaged in colonial campaigns.